Finnoy Travel - Travel Stories and Reviews

 Restaurants, Cafes and Entertainment

-While the journey is swift, there's plenty to keep you entertained on Viking XPRS.
-Here are some ideas on what to do onboard breakdown of their enticing offerings.
+While the journey is fast, plenty keeps you entertained on Viking XPRS.
+Here are some ideas on what to do onboard, along with a breakdown of Viking Line's enticing offerings.

 The majority of passengers like to eat onboard.
-Grill & Steak indulges in a comprehensive buffet featuring salads, hot dishes, desserts, and drinks for a reasonable price (around 29 euros on the Helsinki-Tallinn route). À la Carte Restaurant Wine & Dine offers a more refined dining experience, perfect for a special occasion.
+Grill & Steak offers a comprehensive buffet featuring salads, hot dishes, desserts, and drinks for a reasonable price (approximately 29 euros on the Helsinki-Tallinn route). À la Carte Restaurant Wine & Dine offers a more refined dining experience, perfect for a special occasion.

 Grill